Dylan Harrison, a former Tiger men’s standout, is in his second season as the head coach of the Trinity women’s soccer team.

 The Tigers finished the 2016 campaign with a 23-1-0 record.
-Trinity was undefeated in the regular season, and won the first three rounds of the NCAA Division III Tournament.
-The Tigers lost a tightly played Quarterfinals matchup to eventual NCAA champion Washington University-St. Louis (MO) in a home game.
-Trinity was ranked #2 in the final regular-season National Soccer Coaches Association of America (NSCAA) Poll, and sixth in the final ranking of the year.
+Trinity was undefeated in the regular season and won the first three rounds of the NCAA Division III Tournament.
+The Tigers lost a tightly played quarterfinals matchup to eventual NCAA champion Washington University-St. Louis (MO) in a home game.
+Trinity was ranked #2 in the final regular-season National Soccer Coaches Association of America (NSCAA) Poll and sixth in the final ranking of the year.

-Coach Harrison was a member of the Tigers team from 1998 to 2001.
-Under the guidance of Head Coach Paul McGinlay, the former Trinity defender and team captain earned All-Southern Collegiate Athletic Conference Second Team accolades in 2000 and 2001.
-Coach Harrison was a major contributor to the Tigers’ success, as Trinity advanced to the NCAA Division III Quarterfinals in 1998 and 1999, and to the Third Round in 2000.
-He earned a Bachelor of Science degree in business administration in 2002.
+Coach Harrison was a member of the Tigers men’s team from 1998 to 2001.
+Under the guidance of Head Coach Paul McGinlay, the former Trinity defender and team captain earned All-SCAC Second Team accolades in 2000 and 2001.
+Coach Harrison was a major contributor to the Tigers’ success, as Trinity advanced to the NCAA Division III quarterfinals in 1998 and 1999, and to the third round in 2000.

 He started his coaching career at the University of the Incarnate Word, located in San Antonio.
 Coach Harrison oversaw all travel logistics and game-day operations.